wildcomputations/wp-gpx-maps/readme.txt

 = X.X.XX =
 * General: Added new map type "Thunderforest - Outddors" (OSM3)
+* Admin: Added admin notices in the dashboard
-* Settings Tab: In the map selection changed to the correct maps provider from "Open Cycle Map" to "Thunderforest"
+* Settings Tab: In the map selection changed to the correct maps provider from "Open Cycle Map"* Settings Tab: to "Thunderforest"
+* Administration Tab: New Tab with the settings "Editor & Author upload" and "Show update notice"
 * Help Tab: In the map selection changed to the correct maps provider from "Open Cycle Map" to "Thunderforest"
 * Output: In the map selection changed to the correct maps provider from "Open Cycle Map" to "Thunderforest"
 * Output: Fixed in map footer for each map, the corresponding map provider is displayed with URL